RandomStudio/tether/README.md

 One very useful feature of MQTT is the ability to mark messages as "retained" - usually for as long as the Broker itself is running.

-This can be useful for storing configuration or state information:
+This can be useful for storing configuration or state information, almost like a database or a web server:

 - Whenever state or config data changes, you only need to publish it once.
 And you can do this at any time, not needing to worry which Agents may or may not be "listening" at that moment.
 - Agents subscribed to the topic will get the latest version of the data as soon as they subscribe, e.g. on (re)connection.
 The Broker re-sends the message automatically.
 - The latest version of the data (message) can be read at any time, without affecting any other subscribers (the message will not be "consumed").

-### 2. The Three Part Topic
+### B: The Three Part Topic

+MQTT Topics can be of varying length (`one`, `one/two` and `something/something/foo/bar/baz` are all valid topics with 1, 2 or 5 parts respectively).

+Tether is all about naming things carefully.
+So we keep things standard.

-### `role` / `id` / `plug`
+Topics in Tether are therefore always composed of exactly 3 parts: `agent` / `id` / `plug`

+Or, to be more descriptive: `"agent role"` / `"id or group"` / `"plug name"`.
+Notice that the order of the parts moves from most general (the Agent) to most specific (the Plug) as you go from left to right.

-#### Agent _Role_
+#### Topic Parts

-An **agent** is simply a way of defining some "part" of a Tether system.
-You could think of it as an "actor" in an Actor Model.

-It is usually a single piece of software.
-Multiple agents (even _all_ of them!) might be running on one host, or the agents are distributed between multiple microcontrollers or Mac/Win/Linux hosts.
+##### Part 1: Agent or Role

-Each Agent is therefore expected to have a single "role" in the system.
-A short indication of the role is used as the top level of the topic hierarchy.
+Each Agent is expected to have a single "role" in the system.
+A short indication/naming of the role is used as the top level of the topic hierarchy.

 Some examples of Agent roles: